djalbat/yapp/README.md

 ## Fira Code support

 Yapp supports [Fira Code](https://github.com/tonsky/FiraCode).
-To enable it, add the `firaCode` option either to the `options` object if you are using the `fromContent(...)` factory method or as an attribute if using JSX:
+To enable it, add the `firaCode` option either to the `options` object if you are using the `fromContentAndOptions(...)` factory method or as an attribute if using JSX:

 ```
 <Yapp firaCode ... >{`